On geometrically transitive Hopf algebroids: Geometrically transitive Hopf algebroid: Definition, basic properties and the result

-The subsequent lemma gives others consequences of the properties stated in Definition \ref{def:geo-tran}, which will be used later on.
-The proofs are in fact implicitly contained in \cite{Bruguieres:1994}.
-For sake of completeness, we give here a slightly different elementary proof. \begin{lemma} Let $(A,\cH)$ be a flat Hopf algebroid. \begin{enumerate}[(a)] \item If $(A,\cH)$ satisfies $(GT11)$ and $(GT3)$, then $A$ is a simple (right) $\cH$-comodule. \item If $(A,\cH)$ satisfies $(GT1)$ and $(GT3)$, then every (right) $\cH$-comodule is faithfully flat as an $A$-module. \end{enumerate} \end{lemma} \begin{proof} $(a)$.
+The subsequent lemma gives others consequences of the properties stated in Definition \ref{def:geo-tran}, which will be used later on. \begin{lemma} Let $(A,\cH)$ be a flat Hopf algebroid. \begin{enumerate}[(a)] \item If $(A,\cH)$ satisfies $(GT11)$ and $(GT3)$, then $A$ is a simple (right) $\cH$-comodule. \item If $(A,\cH)$ satisfies $(GT1)$ and $(GT3)$, then every (right) $\cH$-comodule is faithfully flat as an $A$-module. \end{enumerate} \end{lemma} \begin{proof} $(a)$.
 First let us check that, under the assumption $(G11)$, any subcomodule of $(A,\Sf{t})$ is a direct summand in $\rcomod{\cH}$.
 So let $(I,\varrho_{\Sscript{I}})$ be an $\cH$-subcomodule of $(A, \Sf{t})$.
 Then $A/I$ is an $\cH$-comodule which is finitely generated and projective as an $A$-module, by assumption $(GT11)$.
 Therefore, $I$ is a direct summand of $A$ as an $A$-submodule.
 Denotes by $\pi :A \to I$ the canonical projection of $A$-modules, and let $e^2=e$ be an idempotent element in $ A$ such that $I=eA$ and $\pi(a)=ea$, for every $a \in A$.

 Next we show that $\pi$ is a morphism of right $\cH$-comodules, which proves that $(I,\varrho_{\Sscript{I}})$ is a direct summand of $(A,\Sf{t})$.
 To this end, it suffices to check that $\Sf{s}(e)=\Sf{t}(e)$, since we know that ${\rm End}^{\Sscript{\cH}}(A)=A^{\Sscript{coinv_{\cH}}}=\{ a \in A|\,\, \Sf{t}(a)\,=\, \Sf{s}(a)\}$.
 Clearly the coaction of $I$ is entirely defined by the image of $e$, and we can write $\varrho_{\Sscript{I}}(e)=e \tensor{A}u$, for some element $u \in \cH$, which satisfies the following equalities where the first equation comes from the fact that the inclusion $I \hookrightarrow A$ is a morphism of $\cH$-comodules.